← All Resources

 Understanding Taxable Income: What Is and Is Not Taxed

-Long-term capital gains and qualified dividends (from assets held over one year) are taxed at preferential rates: 0% for taxable income up to $47,025 (single), 15% for $47,026–$518,900, and 20% above $518,900 (2026 figures).
-This is why long-term investors pay significantly less tax than traders who sell frequently.
+Long-term capital gains and qualified dividends (assets held over one year) get preferential rates: 0% up to $47,025 in taxable income (single), 15% for $47,026–$518,900, and 20% above that (2026 figures).
+This is exactly why buy-and-hold investors pay so much less tax than frequent traders.

 W-2 Employees vs 1099 Self-Employment: The Tax Difference